HOME PAGE SEARCH

 Flora Neomexicana by Kelly Allred is a superb key with many excellent drawings by DeWitt Ivey.

 For Arizona, the most recent botanical key is the very good Field Guide to Forest and Mountain Plants of Northern Arizona.
+On-line guides to Arizona flora are being developed.
+See Canotia.

 The other superb volumes to look at are the productions of the Flora of North America.
 See their web site for details about this project which will produce dozens of volumes on all plants of North America.
 The Flora of North America plant descriptions and keys for identifying plants are on-line free.